LIFEHUBBER

 GitHub-hosted command-line project

-The public reference point is a GitHub repository with installation notes, service coverage, and example usage for Workspace-oriented workflows.
+Public materials are available through a GitHub repository with installation notes, service coverage, and example usage for Workspace-oriented workflows.

 Why it matters